prajith-11/Classic-Synchronisation-Problems/README.md

 * **The Challenge:** Managing database access where multiple readers can read concurrently, but writers require exclusive access.
 * **The Solution:** Implemented using a binary semaphore (`writer`) for exclusive access and a secondary binary semaphore (`mutex`) to safely protect a shared reader counter (`rc`).

+* ### 3.
+The Dining Philosophers Problem
+* **The Challenge:** Five philosophers sit around a table alternating between thinking and eating.
+They share five chopsticks, and each needs two adjacent chopsticks to eat.
+If every philosopher grabs their left chopstick at the same time, the system permanently freezes.
+* **The Solution:** Implemented using an array of binary semaphores (`fork`).
+Deadlock is prevented by breaking the circular wait symmetry—forcing the final philosopher (`id == 4`) to pick up their right chopstick first, ensuring at least one thread can always eat and release its resources.

 ---

 ## 🛠️ Tech Stack & Prerequisites